What are System Calls?

 asmlinkage long sys_getpid(void);

-Define the Syscall Function: Implement the function in a kernel source file (e.g.,
+- Define the Syscall Function: Implement your function in a kernel source file (e.g.,

 kernel/sys.c